Man dies after officer-involved shooting in Mocksville, police say

-MOCKSVILLE, N.C. -- A man has died following an officer-involved shooting in Mocksville on Saturday afternoon, according to the Mocksville Police Department.
+MOCKSVILLE, N.C. -- A man has died following an officer-involved shooting in Mocksville Saturday afternoon, according to the Mocksville Police Department.

 The officer was not injured, and police say Ian Austin Wilson, 31, was taken to Baptist Hospital where he later died.